keniasousa/keniasousa.github.io/_posts/2025_books.md

 ---
 layout: post
-title: "What I read in 2025"
+title: "Books I read in 2025"
 date: 2025-12-27 12:00:00 +0200
 categories: books, fiction, non-fiction
 ---

 ![Network](/images/posts/books-2025.png)

-I want to share the best books I read in 2005.
+I want to share the books I've read in 2005.

 <!-- more -->

+This year, my reading list looks very different from previous years.
+I gravitated more towards non-fiction books and moved away from thrillers, leaning instead into contemporary literature that explore ordinary lives with depth and tenderness, particularly the beautiful work from Elizabeth Straut.

+These are my top 3 reads of the year:

 **1. Violeta by Isabel Allende**

-This is a beautifully written story of a woman, her personal experiences interwoven with significant historical events.
-Isabel Allende is a master in the art of writing, making me cry and laugh throughout the book.
+A beautifully written portrait of a woman whose personal story is deeply intertwined with significant historical events.
+Isabel Allende is a master storyteller, she made me cry, laugh and reflect throughout the book.

 **2. Mindsight by Daniel Siegel**

-This book has helped me learn a great deal about the possibilities of personal transformation, especially as I work through overcoming my fear of swimming in open water.
-This is a book I'll keep returning to review some key practices.
-Next time I read it, I'll definitely take notes.
-This is the best book on mental health that I've read so far.
-I highly recommend it!
+This book taught me a great deal about the brain, emotional awareness and the real possibilities of personal transformation.
+It has been especially meaningful as I work through overcoming my fear of swimming in open water.
+Mindsignt is a book I know I'll return to again and again, next time with a notebook in hand.
+It'ss the best book on mental health I've read so far, and I highly recommend it!

 **3. A Swim in a Pond in the Rain by George Saunders**

-I love reading, but I also love writing.
-I probably love reading more than writing, so I read books about writing.
-This is one of the best books about writing that I’ve read so far.
-The author will take you through seven short stories and share his technical and philosophical opinion of what makes these great stories.
-It has helped me open my mind and make deeper reflections of what it means to me.
+I love reading, and I also love writing, though if I'm honest, I probably love reading a bit more.
+That's why I'm drawn to books about writing, and this one stands out.
+Through seven short stories, George Saunders offers his technical and philosophical insights into what makes great fiction work.
+This book challenged what I think about storytelling, opening my mind for deeper reflections and what it means to me as a reader and aspiring writer.

-Happy Reading!
+Have you read any of these books?
+I'd love to hear what stood out to you from your own reading this year.

 ### Stats

 **Total:** 18

 **Paper Books:** 10

-**Paper Books:** 8
+**e-Reader:** 8

 **Fiction:** 13 - 2 Historical Fictions, 2 Thrillers, 2 Young Adult novels, 6 contemporary novels, 1 Poetry

 **Non-Fiction:** 5 - Philosophy, Parenting, Psychology, Mental Health, Writing